MubasherChaudhry/react-itsComponents/README.md

 and inside that a subfolder structure of new components its will be helpful to update or modify the required component

+add some props to use the component dynamically